seothemes/child-theme-library/README.md

 There are three steps to include the Child Theme Library in your project:

-- Include the composer autoloader
+- Include the Composer `autoload.php` file
 - Store the library as a global variable for use throughout your theme
 - Initalize the child theme library and pass in config